mingtsay/ip-rate/README.md

 ### filter

-An optional function that checks the response content type to decide whether to limit.
+An optional function that checks the remote address to decide whether to limit.
 By default, it limits all requests.

 ### threshold